csalzano/power-boost-for-gravity-forms/README.md

 # gravityforms-power-boost

+A WordPress plugin.
+An add-on for Gravity Forms.
 Enhances the dashboard for Gravity Forms power users.
-Adds "Last Entry" to the forms list.

 ## Features